LadyDarknes/League-Offsets/src/reflection_offsets.md

-# League of Legends — Dynamic Reflection Offsets
+# League of (removed) — Dynamic Reflection Offsets

 leverage it to dynamically extract member variable offsets for core classes like AIHero, AIMinionCommon, AITurretCommon, etc.